Shelly Miscavige: Popular culture on the disappearance

-There have been many parodies of the disappearance, and the question "Where is Shelly?" has become a meme.
+There have been many parodies of Miscavige's disappearance, and the question "Where is Shelly?" has become a meme.

-The Fox police sitcom television series Brooklyn Nine-Nine makes reference to Miscavige's alleged disappearance in its fifth-season episode "NutriBoom".
-The episode satirizes Scientology as a multi-level marketing company that produces amino acids and amino acid reducers, allegedly to improve their clients' health.
-Brooklyn Nine-Nines parody of Miscavige, Debbie Stovelman, is found to be alive and well, having faked her own disappearance to allow her to run NutriBoom and escape the consequences of illegal activities.
+The fifth-season episode "NutriBoom" of police sitcom television series Brooklyn Nine-Nine presents a similar situation to Miscavige's disappearance: a multi-level marketing company central to the episode has its founder's wife on posters proclaiming her to be "happy, healthy and alive" despite not being seen for years.

 In the Unbreakable Kimmy Schmidt episode "Sliding Van Doors", the character Gretchen, who rose up in the ranks of a parody of Scientology named Cosmetology, repeatedly asserts that her husband Shelly is "definitely alive."

 In John Oliver's Last Week Tonight Miscavige's whereabouts have become a running gag.
-In his 2018 segment on Influencers Oliver mentions, "First: Love to Shelly".
 In his October 2021 segment on Taiwan, and in the March 19, 2023, segment on Timeshares Oliver said, "Where's Shelly?"
 In his April 2023 segment regarding Mickey Mouse's future lapse into public domain, an animated Mickey repeatedly asked "Where's Shelly Miscavige?", which Oliver stated would become his catchphrase.
-In an April 2023 web exclusive episode, a costumed Steamboat Willie Mickey mascot would ask the same question.
-In Oliver's August 18, 2024, episode, he asked, "Where's Shelly, David?
-Where's Shelly?
-It's been seventeen years and I'm starting to think that something bad's happened!".
-In the November 17, 2024, episode, Oliver joked that the final Mission: Impossible film should end with "Tom Cruise taking off his face mask to reveal Shelly Miscavige" In the main segment of the October 5, 2025, episode, Oliver joked that Scientology has been hiding Miscavige.

 At the 80th Golden Globe Awards in January 2023, host Jerrod Carmichael joked that since Tom Cruise had returned his three Golden Globe awards the previous year, those trophies could be exchanged "for the safe return of Shelly Miscavige".